 But let’s look at it as a potential heater for large rooms.
 As mentioned, it produces two types of heat.
 But its most important element is mica sheets which are great conductors of heat.
 This allows a heater like this to warm up a large room faster and more efficiently than infrared heaters.

-This 1500-watt heater has an adjustable thermostat and multiple heat settings.
+With 1500 watts of heating power, it has an adjustable thermostat and multiple heat settings.
 This allows you to find just the right spot when it comes to warmth in a large room.

 Its multi-directional heat production, slim design, and energy-saving performance make it the best space heater for large and medium rooms.